flywheel-apps/freesurfer-recon-all/README.md

 ### subject_id (optional)

 Desired subject ID.
-Any spaces in the subject_id will be replaced with underscores and will be used to name the resulting FreeSurfer output directory.
-NOTE: If using a previous Gear output as input the subject code will be parsed from the input archive, however it should still be provided here for good measure.
+This is used to name the resulting FreeSurfer output directory.
 The subject_id can only have file-name-safe characters (no spaces, special characters, etc.) because this will be used as the name of a directory for the subject.
+NOTE: If using a previous Gear output as input the subject code will be parsed from the input archive.

 # Workflow
 This gear runs recon-all on the provided inputs with the given configuration options.
-See [https://surfer.nmr.mgh.harvard.edu/fswiki/ReconAllDevTable](https://surfer.nmr.mgh.harvard.edu/fswiki/ReconAllDevTable) for details.
+See [https://surfer.nmr.mgh.harvard.edu/fswiki/FreeSurferWiki](https://surfer.nmr.mgh.harvard.edu/fswiki/FreeSurferWiki) in general and [https://surfer.nmr.mgh.harvard.edu/fswiki/ReconAllDevTable](https://surfer.nmr.mgh.harvard.edu/fswiki/ReconAllDevTable) in particular for complete details.

 # Outputs
 All files that are the results of recon-all in the Freesurfer subject directory are compressed into a single zip archive.